-The University of Birmingham will be offering 20 Music Scholarships to new undergraduates in September 2014.
+The University of Birmingham will be offering a number of Music Scholarships to new undergraduates in September 2015.

 Am I eligible to apply?